 .htaccessrule could be the source of the problem.
 To check for this, access your server via FTP, or a file manager in your hosting account’s control panel, and rename the

-.htaccessfile to whatever you like (don't delete, just rename it so you can restore it if needed).
+.htaccessfile to whatever you like (don't delete it, just rename it so you can restore it if needed).
 If you can’t find a

 .htaccessfile, make sure that you have set your FTP client to view invisible files.

-If that doesn't help, we'd suggest to contact your hosting provider.
-They may be able to see more error messages or have a better understanding about the error.
+If that doesn't help, we'd suggest contacting your hosting provider.
+They may be able to see more error messages or have a better understanding of the error.